yuhsak/nqdm/README.md

 ### silent

-Nqdm will display nothing when set this option to true. (designed to use with callback option.)
+nqdm will display nothing when set this option to true. (designed to use with callback function.)

 ```js
 for(const v of nqdm(arr, {silent: true})){